The 7 Best DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 - The LRV of Caribbean Teal is 20

-The Best Brown Paint Colours for a Dark Room
+The Best Beige/Brown Paint Colours for a Darker Room

 Sherwin Williams Keystone Gray SW 7504